KnOMM/SpeedTyping/README.md

 CREATE TABLE IF NOT EXISTS TestStatistics
 (
     id              UUID PRIMARY KEY,
     total_chars     INT    NOT NULL,
     total_words     INT    NOT NULL,
+    incorrect_chars INT    NOT NULL,
+    time            BIGINT NOT NULL,
-    incorrect_chars INT NOT NULL
+    char_minute     INT    NOT NULL
 )
 ```